 HOW CAN I ACCESS COMPENSATION FOR FINANCIAL LOSSES ASSOCIATED WITH VIOLENT CRIME?

-OVS manages the Criminal Injuries Compensation Fund to
+OVS manages the Criminal Injuries Compensation Fund

-assist victims in recovering from the financial and
+to assist victims in recovering from the financial and

 emotional impact of the crime.
-This Fund supports
+This Fund

-the OVS Compensation Program that provides reimbursement
+supports the OVS Compensation Program that provides

-and financial assistance for expenses related to the
+reimbursement and financial assistance for expenses

-wages.
-The Program does not provide financial
+counseling and lost wages.
+The Program does not

-assistance for any non-economic loss, including property
+provide financial assistance for any non-economic

-damages, and pain and suffering.
+loss, including property damages, and pain and

 WHAT IS RESTITUTION?